You have decided to take the plunge and get a website for your business.

 As with so many relationships in life, it is all about unmatched expectations.

-You have chatted with friends, family and colleagues and everyone has an opinion.
-You don’t want the logo at the top left, you don’t like the standard fonts and you want a different colour background.
+- You have chatted with friends, family and colleagues and everyone has an opinion.
+You don’t want the logo he has used, you don’t like the standard fonts and you want a different colour background.

 Stalemate and you are both unhappy.